 Best for the food: Casa Dumetz Wines

 Casa Dumetz is a fun and friendly wine tasting room that specializes in Grenache wines.
 Their most recent label called The Feminist Party recognizes the fabulous women and men who have supported the owner along the way.
 You can even buy merch like t-shirts, hats and masks that say "The Feminist Party".

-I personally don't like Grenache wines so I can't rate their wines, but their food is fantastic.
-They serve delicious dim sum bites like pork buns and shrimp dumplings.
+In addition to wine tastings, they serve delicious dim sum bites like pork buns and shrimp dumplings.
 It's a nice change from the typical charcuterie bites you see at other wine tasting rooms.

 If you're not a big wine drinker, they share the space with Babi's Beer Emporium.
 Try their beer or cider instead!

 4. Treat yourself to delicious organic pizza from Full of Life Flatbread